SydneyBioX/scFeatures/dev/review_issues.md

 - [ ] Please try to cite relevant literature.
 E.g., in the `scFeatures_detail` vignette you write, \"the L values between the pairs of proteins are calculated using the L function defined in literature\" but no reference is given to the relevant literature.
 - [ ] In  the `scFeatures_detail` vignette is the advice, \"This can be obtained from performing cell type prediction using reference data, for example, using SCTransform from Seurat (see https://satijalab.org/seurat/articles/spatial_vignette.html)\".
 However, to my understanding, **SCTransform** is a normlization method, not a cell type prediction method, and the link points doesn't point to how to actually do the cell type prediction as best I can tell.
 Please clarify.
+  **Fixed**: Update the link to https://satijalab.org/seurat/articles/spatial_vignette.html#integration-with-single-cell-data-1, which corresponds to the section using SCTransform for "probabilistic transfer of annotations from a reference to a query set".

 - [ ] Please consider NOTES raised by `BiocCheck::BiocCheck()`.
 Code styling notes can be regarded as suggestions, but other points should be followed or reasons given for not following them.

 ```